geoffmiller/react-pixel-art-canvas/README.md

 ## TODO

+- ~~Add undo/history~~
+- Fix undo with "clear" canvas state.
+History breaks after a sencond undo action if a clear action happened.
+- Add a max history size setting (each history state item is ~30kb).
-- add undo
+- Write tests.
-- work on responsive design
+- Work on responsive design.
-- decide if the image importer/cropper/alignment code should live in here
+- Decide if the image importer/cropper/alignment code should live in here.
-- research [better flood fill algorithm performance](https://shaneosullivan.wordpress.com/2023/05/23/instant-colour-fill-with-html-canvas/) (plenty fast as is)
+- Research [better flood fill algorithm performance](https://shaneosullivan.wordpress.com/2023/05/23/instant-colour-fill-with-html-canvas/) (plenty fast as is).
-- write tests